citizens-guide-open-data/citizens-guide-open-data.github.io/guide/4-who-uses-open-data.md

 ### STAKEHOLDERS

 A stakeholder just means any individual person, organization, or group that has an interest or concern related to the matter at hand.
 Open Data Monitor research identifies “government, business and citizens... as the three key constituencies (stakeholders) in a successful open data ecosystem” (“The Open Data Ecosystem and its Stakeholders”, 2016).

+What Open Data can and has been able to achieve rests largely in the hands of the key players and influential stakeholders of the movement.
+The primary stakeholders of the Open Data Movement are businesses, governments, and citizens.
+That being said, many of the decisions regarding the opening of data are made by key players in the field.
+These players are more likely to be various levels of government (national, provincial, regional, or municipal); businesses including start-ups, investors, or banks; academic and scientific institutions; advocacy groups; and politicians.
+According to OpenDataMonitor, the primary players in the Open Data Movement begin with the data generators themselves, who possess significant power through their decisions to disclose or retain data.
+Second, support units such as legal counsel or data platforms also provide essential input.
+Such units may not have a stake in the data themselves, but their expertise in liability, privacy, security and licensing is usually highly regarded.
+Third, data users were identified as key players since their analysis and understanding of open data can make it accessible to citizens.
+Fourth, politicians also play a crucial role in setting the agenda regarding open data, as their support is regarded as crucial.
+Finally, advocacy groups similarly claim significant legitimacy through their expertise and mobilization.
+Most importantly, many advocacy groups continuously tie the topic of open data to democratic goals and values, and contribute to the dissemination of the Open Data Movement to the public (OpenDataMonitor, 2015).

 ## Companies Use of Open Data